joseph-p-pasaoa/exercises-codility--js/lesson4/README.md

           }
       }
   }

-  let outputArray = [];
+  // Use finished offsetsHash to create and return outputArray let outputArray = [];
   for (let i = 0; i < N; i++) {
       if (offsetsHash[i + 1]) {